TobyLobster/jsw2021/README.md

 ### Spectrum Font
 The spectrum font was added and used throughout.
 Prior to this point I was reading the OS definitions for the characters from ROM and this needed Master specific code.
 In the end I found enough space to encode the characters we need from the Spectrum font, which feels nicer.
 The font sprites are compressed in the same way as all the other sprites.

+### Music
+I have updated the in game tune to be longer, more accurate, and gentler on the ears.
+Moonlight Sonata plays on the title screen.

 ## Help
 *  http://www.level7.org.uk/miscellany/jet-set-willy-disassembly.txt